bcstp/hugosite/content/post/2021-ebt-meetings.md

 ### Content will be different for each meeting

-Meeting 1 will cover [what we discussed on May 14](https://www.bcsteaparty.com/post/2021-may-big-tech/).
+Meeting 1 will cover [what we discussed on May 14](https://www.bcsteaparty.com/post/2021-may-big-tech/), including Escaping Google.
 Over the course of the three sessions, we'll talk about (this list subject to change and expand):

 - alternatives for other leftist/leftist-supporting companies
     - Amazon